HDFGroup/h5serv/docs/GroupOps/GET_Groups.rst

 Description
 ===========
-Returns UUIDs for all the groups in a domain.
+Returns UUIDs for all the groups in a domain (other than the root group).

 Requests
 ========